sderosiaux/meeting-copilot/README.md

-# Meeting Copilot
+# Unasked

 **Your meetings, understood.**

-Meeting Copilot is an AI-powered assistant that captures what matters while you lead the conversation.
+Unasked is an AI-powered assistant that captures what matters while you lead the conversation.
 Never lose track of decisions, action items, or open questions again.

 ## What it does